chapter eleven

 • Managing costs and performance optimization

-We have arrived at one of my favorite services on Azure: Cosmos DB.
-It is one of those services that wouldn’t exist with cloud computing, so it isn’t merely an adaptation of traditional services like virtual machines or storage.
-Microsoft Azure's highly scalable and distributed NoSQL database service is designed to handle massive amounts of data across global networks.
+We’ve arrived at one of my favorite services on Azure: Cosmos DB.
+It’s one of those services that wouldn’t exist with cloud computing, so it isn’t merely an adaptation of traditional services such as virtual machines or storage.
+Azure’s highly scalable and distributed NoSQL database service is designed to handle massive amounts of data across global networks.
 Cosmos DB stands out with its remarkable flexibility, blazing-fast performance, and comprehensive support for various data models.
 It handles key-value, document, or graph databases, and has plenty of developer tools to shout about too.

 11.1.1 Scalability